Trailer Tuesdays: Wreck-It Ralph

 It’s Trailer Tuesdays again!
 Let’s talk about the new Amazing Spiderman Trailer!

 I was less than whelmed when I saw some of the earlier trailers for The Amazing Spiderman.
-I don’t mind the idea of a reboot, or that Mary Jane isn’t in it (after the last movie this will reprieve and I always like Gwen Stacey), and don’t even mind bringing in Peter’s parents, that’s actually kind of exciting.
+I don’t mind the idea of a reboot, or that Mary Jane isn’t in it, and I don’t even mind bringing in Peter’s parents, that’s actually kind of exciting.

-Yet in every movie Spider-Man is a little emo bitch!
+Yet in every movie Spider-Man is extremely emo!
 Why?
 Who is making these decisions?
 I demand to know!

-Sp previous movies and previous trailers left down-hearted thinking I would never see the Peter Parker of the comics on the big screen… until now!
+Previous movies and previous trailers left me downhearted, thinking I would never see the Peter Parker of the comics on the big screen… until now!

 This new trailer looks awesome and most importantly FINALLY gives me the hilarious Spider-Man I have been waiting for all my life.